MSt in Film Aesthetics

 Assessment

-Assessment is by three essays and a dissertation.
+Assessment is by two essays and a dissertation.
 The dissertation, written in the final term, provides an opportunity to work with a tutor in your chosen area of specialisation.

 Graduate destinations